Burns, Oregon: Climate

 Burns has a semi-arid continental climate (Köppen BSk) bordering upon a continental Mediterranean climate (Dsb) that averages 99 days with precipitation each year.
 Cloud cover varies from an average of 25 percent in July to 76 percent in January.
 Normal annual precipitation amounts to about 11 in, including 34 in of snow.
 The average relative humidity, measured at 4 p.m. daily, is 42 percent, varying from 21 percent in July to 68 percent in December and January.
 The normal monthly daily average temperature ranges from about 24 °F in December to 67 °F in July.
 On average, highs reach 90 °F on 24 days annually and stay at or below the freezing mark on 31 days, while lows fall to or below 0 °F on an average of 11 nights.
 The average first and last occurrences of freezing temperatures are September 2 and June 21, respectively, allowing a growing season of 72 days.

 In January 1950, during a series of snowstorms the National Weather Service has identified as one of Oregon's top 10 weather events of the 20th century, about 32 in of snow fell on Burns.
 During another top-10 event, which occurred in February 1933, the temperature at Seneca reached -54 F, the lowest ever recorded in Oregon.
 By highway, Seneca is about 45 mi north of Burns in the Blue Mountains.
 At Burns itself, record temperatures since 1939 range from −30 °F on December 8, 2013, up to 107 °F on July 12, 2002; the record low maximum is −3 °F on January 6, 1982, and December 21, 1990, while the record high minimum is 73 °F on July 27 and 30, 1939.

+In late March and early April 2025, the Silvies River overflowed its banks, breached a levy, inundated parts of the city, overwhelming its sewer system.
+About 1,400 people were asked to evacuate from Burns and the Burns Paiute Reservation during the height of the flood.
+Rapid snow melt along recent forest-fire burn scars upstream of the city contributed to the flood.